zqpiq/py-tickets-and-orders/checklist.md

 ```

 ## Clean Code

-Avoid adding comments directly in the repository code.
+1. To maintain clarity and organization, please avoid adding comments directly in the repository code.